ImadSaddik/DoCamp/README.md

 DoCamp heavily utilizes CompletableFutures to handle long-running tasks in the background.
 This was a new concept for me and presented some challenges during the development process.

+### Development Process
+I'm documenting the development process of DoCamp on my YouTube channel.
+You can follow along and learn more about the app's development by watching the playlist [here](https://www.youtube.com/watch?v=RJ3qq_FlMGs&list=PLMSb3cZXtIfoCTl1-2qBmxugN8NkRovvs).

 ## Setup and Usage

 To use the DoCamp application, follow these steps: